Home Page

 Off we went to set up and start shucking before guests arrived.

-I had about 100 oysters shucked and then BAM!
+I had about 100 oysters shucked and then BAM.

-do you need an oyster glove My knife slipped off the oyster and drove straight into my hand.
+My knife slipped off the oyster and drove straight into my hand.
 It was a deep cut, the width of a shucking knife blade.

 It seemed to happen in slow motion.
 I instantly tossed my knife down on the table and shouted, "I'm done," and headed to find a first aid kit.
 A short while later, feeling dizzy and sweaty, I was off to a health center to be checked out.

 Fortunately for me, my first slip of an oyster shucking knife only resulted in glue, not stitches, and nothing more severe.
-One would think that night, I would purchase a good pair of oyster-shucking gloves.

 But I didn't.